-- the high numbers of females in clerical, administrative and library posts - the high numbers of males at higher points on the incremental scales at Upper and Upper Middle Quartiles.
+- the high numbers of females in the clerical, administrative and library posts - the high numbers of males at higher points on the incremental scales at Upper and Upper Middle Quartiles.

-SETU has sought to increase the number of females in leadership positions at all levels across the University and this reflected in current management levels.

-The University's Executive Management Team presently consists of 52.6% female and 47.4% male (2022 Comparative figures: 47.6% female and 52.4% male).
-We also seek to ensure that roles at all levels across the University attract a diverse pool of applicants.
+The University has sought to increase the number of females in leadership positions at all levels across the University and this reflected in current management levels.
+The University's Executive Management Team presently consists of 52.4% male and 47.6% female.
+We also seek to ensure that that roles at all levels across the University attract a diverse pool of applicants.